About Pánfila

 Since 2000, research based on self-reports, has consistently found that 80 percent to 90 percent of female domestic violence victims, survivors, and thrivers have symptoms associated with TBI and have been hit in the head one or more times by their partner.

-Based on CDC data on intimate partner violence showing that one in three women experience severe violence at the hands of a partner in their lifetime and the anecdotal DV-TBI research, Dr. Garay-Serratos estimates there may be as many as 44 million domestic violence female victims, survivors, and thrivers who demonstrate signs of traumatic brain injury and possible CTE and/or other progressive neurodegenerative diseases.
+Based on CDC data on intimate partner violence showing that one in three women experience severe violence at the hands of a partner in their lifetime and the anecdotal head trauma and DV-TBI research, Dr. Garay-Serratos estimates there may be as many as 44 million domestic violence female victims, survivors, and thrivers who demonstrate signs of traumatic brain injury and possible CTE and/or other progressive neurodegenerative diseases.
 Alone, this is about 17-18 times greater than the published incidence of TBI according to the CDC, which does not collect DV-TBI data.

 Moreover, in up to 60 percent of homes where women are beaten, children are also beaten.
 As many as 15.5 million American children live in families in which DV has occurred during the past year.
 It is estimated that of the children who suffer abuse, over 60 percent of them also experience TBI.
-Additionally, the most consistent predictor of domestic violence is having experienced abuse as a child, compounded with the enduring emotional symptoms of TBI is increased aggression, which further impacts future generations and communities at large.
+Additionally, the most consistent predictor of domestic violence is having experienced abuse as a child, compounded with the enduring emotional symptoms of TBI and head trauma is increased aggression, which further impacts future generations and communities at large.

 Among men who engage in domestic violence, a study found that 61 percent had histories of head injury.
 A follow-up study found that an overwhelming majority, 93 percent, of head-injured domestic violence abusers had endured their head injury prior to the first occurrence of marital abuse, with 74 percent of these men receiving the head injury before the age of 16.